idlesummer/tasker/README.md

 ## What's This?

 Basically, it's a simple way to run tasks in sequence with nice terminal spinners.
-I got tired of writing the same boilerplate for build scripts, so I made this.
-Think of it like a mini task runner - simpler than Gulp but more structured than a bash script.
+The standard imperative way of writing build scripts seemed unelegant and I wanted something more functional/declarative, so I made this.
+Think of it like a mini task runner - simpler and lighter than Listr2 but more structured than a bash script.

 ## Features